Tom4tot/Windows-11-Personal-Setup/README.md

 			- Enable Customer Experience Improvement Program (D)
 			- Allow users to include log files and content samples when they submit feedback to Microsoft (D)
 			- Allow the use of connected experiences in Office that analyze content (D)
-			- Allow the use of connected experiences in Office that download online content
+			- Allow the use of connected experiences in Office that download online content (D)
-			- Allow the use of additional optional connected experiences in Office
+			- Allow the use of additional optional connected experiences in Office (D)
-			- Allow users to include screenshots and attachments when they submit feedback to Microsoft
+			- Allow users to include screenshots and attachments when they submit feedback to Microsoft (D)
-			- Allow users to submit feedback to Microsoft
+			- Allow users to submit feedback to Microsoft (D)
-			- Allow users to receive and respond to in-product surveys from Microsoft
+			- Allow users to receive and respond to in-product surveys from Microsoft (D)
 			- Send personal information (D)
 			- Automatically receive small updates to improve reliability (D) Disable Opt-in Wizard on first run (D)